 This course provides a fundamental working knowledge of the principles of conservative retirement planning as they apply to retirement planning.
-The materials cover varied aspects of conservative retirement planning, such as changes in planning paradigms, history of markets, impact of bear markets, retirement budgeting, aspects of financial decisions, and more, while highlighting the ABC Planning Model.
+The materials cover varied aspects of conservative retirement planning, such as changes in planning paradigms, history of markets, impact of bear markets, retirement budgeting, aspects of financial decisions, and more.
 Students will increase their awareness of the overall risk in the markets as well as possible asset allocation models to help manage exposure to risk.
 This course also covers conservative retirement planning, income planning, asset allocation, and appropriate financial decisions.
 It is not designed to give specific solutions to individual needs.

 This is not a financial seminar; this is a financial course of study where you will leave with the knowledge and confidence to make financial decisions suited to your level of risk and in-line with the goals and objectives you establish.

 The objectives of this course are to provide you with the tools, insight, and proven strategies that will allow you to build a retirement plan that you are confident will achieve the goals you set for your retirement.
 This course will teach you easy-to-understand strategies on how to save money on taxes, manage investment risks and create the income stream for the retirement that you want.
 By the end of this course, you should be able to:

 - Understand the development of risk in the markets

 - Strategically allocate your assets in a conservative manner

 - Develop an income plan for your retirement

 - Know the difference between fixed principal and fixed income assets and how to use them

 - Develop your own financial profile